accountex-org/accountex/research/accounts_receivables_domain.md

 - Validations based on business rules
 - Calculations for derived values

-This structure provides a clean, maintainable Ash domain that maps to the AccountMate AR system while following Elixir and Ash best practices.
+This structure provides a clean, maintainable Ash domain that maps to the Accountex AR system while following Elixir and Ash best practices.